 The lovely Húsavík - the Whale Watching Capital of Iceland

-My great-grandparents, Þórdís and Bjarni, the first owners of Bjarnahús in Húsavík
+My great-grandparents, Þórdís and Bjarni, built Bjarnahús in Húsavík

-My roots are in Húsavík as I told you as here my maternal grandmother, Kristín, was born in 1920.
+My roots are in Húsavík, as I told you, where my maternal grandmother, Kristín, was born in 1920.
 And her 14 siblings.

-My great-great-grandfather Benedikt Kristjánsson, who was the minister at Grenjaðarstaður, moved to Húsavík with his son Bjarni, my great-grandfather and they built Bjarnahús house.
+My great-great-grandfather Benedikt Kristjánsson, who was the minister at Grenjaðarstaður, moved to Húsavík with his son Bjarni, my great-grandfather, and they built the Bjarnahús house.

 The lovely Húsavík - the Whale Watching Capital of Iceland

-They also built the house on the other side of the road, Kaupmannsshúsið house.
+They also built the house on the other side of the road, the Bjarnabúð house.

-Húsavíkurkirkja church was built in 1907 by Rögnvaldur Ólafsson, who was Iceland's first architect, and in the same year, these 2 houses owned by my ancestors were built.
+Húsavíkurkirkja church was built in 1907 by Rögnvaldur Ólafsson, who was Iceland's first architect, and in the same year, these two houses owned by my ancestors were built.

 Bjarnahús now serves as a parish house.